 - East London Beaches: Between Buffalo River and the Nahoon River there is a trail of three lovely sandy beaches that await you to roll and stroll in the warm sand with your near and dear ones.
 Orient Beach, Eastern Beach, and the Nahoon Beach nonetheless serve as heaven amid this busy city.
 From pooling to paddling, camping to surfing, you can amuse yourself in multiple ways at the offshore reef close to the coast.

 - East London Golf Club: Will you miss the great game ever played in the Top-rated East London Golf Course?
 Certainly not!
 There are eighteen holes in the ground that need to be putt.
 It is time to get that nine-iron out and dominate the course.
 The park is maintained perfectly, green to the very edge.
 There is a bar to wine and dine if the golf does not intoxicate you first.

 - The East London Aquarium—home of marine creatures is a treat to see, indeed.
 The facility may be the only aquarium which allows you to catch the spectacular view of whales basking at the bay.

 Enjoy mild to wild experience in this relaxed city!

 What are the major landmarks for history-buffs in East London?

 East London is a small town at the mouth of the Buffalo River.
+History traced back to the footprints of 20,000 years old human Nahoon, makes this cape city somewhat more charismatic for South African and the international tourists alike.
 In the early ninth century, East London was an important port, shipping ferries with goods inland.
-There were many landmarks built during that time period.
+There were many landmarks built during that period.

 - The Old East London wool exchange is a relic of the past.
 The building was used to auction off the produce of the thriving wool industry that developed in and around East London at the beginning of the twentieth century.
 The exchange is now part of the Rhodes University and is open for tours.